Characterizing entanglement at finite temperature: how does a "classical" paramagnet become a quantum spin liquid?

 When it comes to experiments on quantum magnets, the main implications of these results are to provide a conceptual framework for discussing at what temperature a material becomes a QSL.
-The weakest criterion is $T_{\sf sep}$, the temperature below which bipartite entanglement is present.
+The weakest criterion is $T_{\sf E}$, the temperature below which bipartite entanglement is present.
 This is expected to correlate with a wide range of interesting behaviour, including the emergence of fractionalized quasi--particles, seen e.g. as a continuum in inelastic scattering.
 These considerations apply equally to fractionalized quasiparticles observed in proximate QSL \cite{Lake2013,Banerjee2016,Yamaji2016,Gohlke2017,Scheie2024}.
 A much stricter criterion is $T_{\sf GME}$, the temperature at which entanglement starts to resemble a QSL ground state.
 The presence of GME, at least locally, is a necessary condition for those excitations which involve coherent fluctuations of an emergent gauge field, such as the photons of QSI \cite{Hermele2004,Benton2012}, or ${\mathbb Z}_2$ vortices associated in the Kitaev model \cite{Kitaev2006-AnnPhys321}.
 And from this point of view it is interesting that GME within short cycles ``turns on'' at a clearly--defined temperature for both of the QSL studied [Fig.~\ref{fig:results-for-Kagome}(a,b), Fig.~\ref{fig:results-for-Kitaev-model}(b)], behavior reminiscent of an order parameter.
 No sharp anomaly is observed in $c(T)$ at these temperatures, but broad peaks are found at similar scales.
-And in the case of the KHM it is the most rigorous criterion for GME, ${\mathcal S}_{k=n} [\rho_n(T)]$ which best matches the low--temperature peak in $c(T)$.
-The presence of this peak may therefore serve as a useful proxy for GME.
+And in the case of the KHM it is the most rigorous criterion for GME, ${\mathcal S}_{k=n} [\rho_n(T)]$ which best matches the low--temperature peak in $c(T)$,

+associated with entry into the flux-free state.
+It follows that in QSLs like the KHM which have a single, emergent, low energy scale, the presence of this peak may serve as a useful proxy for GME.

 {\it Conclusions and outlook: } Quantum spin liquids are quantum phases of matter distinguished by the patterns written in their entanglement.
 The patterns of entanglment found in QSL ground states are increasingly well understood, but the fate of this entanglement at finite temperature remains an open question.
 In this Letter, we have introduced a measure of the depth of entanglement found in a general mixed state, and used it to explore the way in which entanglement forms as a system is cooled from a high--temperature paramagnet towards a QSL ground state.
 Considering both the Kagome lattice AF [Fig.~\ref{fig:results-for-Kagome}], and the Kitaev honeycomb model [Fig.~\ref{fig:results-for-Kitaev-model}], we have established a lower bound on the temperature at which spins first become entangled, and an upper bound on the temperature at which they exhibit the genuine multipartite entanglement needed to support a coherent QSL ground state.
 We find that GME at finite temperature is limited to cycles of spins, as previously established for QSL ground states.
 These results provide a conceptual framework for understanding quantum spin liquids at finite temperature, and provide a starting point for interpreting the temperature scales over which a QSL can sensibly be discussed in experiment.